Jewish World Review Feb 15, 2012/ 22 Shevat, 5772

 Of course, if religious institutions don't want to violate their consciences, they can simply stop offering health insurance altogether (providing yet another example of how Obama misled voters when he promised that the Affordable Care Act wouldn't cause anyone to lose their current coverage).
 That would at least allow religious organizations to uphold their principles.
 The result, however, would be to force taxpayers to subsidize practices many find morally abhorrent.
 In other words, Obama's solution is to make paying taxes a moral dilemma for many pro-lifers.

 I think Santorum's argument is entirely right: This is about freedom, full stop.
 When we empower bureaucrats and politicians to make such huge personal decisions for us, it becomes impossible to avoid trampling on liberty.
-The Roman Catholic Church was simply the first in the leviathan's path.

 If you look at the genetic and neuroscience revolutions waiting just offstage, the future holds enormous promise for personalized health care, including individualized genetic therapies.
 And yet the government is marching faster and faster toward wholesale approaches that prioritize the health of the system over the health of patients.
 It is impossible to imagine the myriad arbitrary abuses and petty tyrannies that could result.

 It's amazing that liberals and libertarians can see eye to eye on ending federal bullying on the sale of raw milk, but liberals see no threats from a federal takeover of health care and the transformation of insurers into de facto branches of the government.